 In the long run, this will help you a lot with saving time.
 Especially because by constantly searching for stuff that fits into what you’ve defined for your days, you’ll get better at finding sources from which you can come up with that kind of content.

 Reducing your time like this will help you stay sane and will provide a huge boost for your idea generation process, week by week.

 Think of this: Is it good for you to know that Wednesday at 8 PM, each week, they play your favorite TV Show? (it’s an example)

-Yes, the answer is yes.
+The answer is Yes.
 Us humans love it a lot to know what’s going to happen, and not have to always be surprised by un-wanted, un-predictable changes.

 Try this asap.

-There’s no point to delaying this.
-If you already started using the editorial calendar, you can already fix some times in that calendar in which you will post certain kinds of content in certain days.
+There’s no point in delaying this.
+If you already started using the editorial calendar, you can already fix some times in that calendar in which you will post certain kinds of content on certain days.